pawandeepthind/mulesoft-sandbox/README.md

 # README

 # What
-Dev machine setup for Mulesoft API presentation.
-This machine will host the mysql database and SFTP server.
+Dev machine setup for Mulesoft API Implementation.
+Find In Store API that allows finding inventory of items in nearby stores.

 # Steps